joostkremers/pandoc-mode/docs/index.md

 “no”.
 If you select another kind of option, you are asked to provide a value in the minibuffer.

-Unsetting an option can be done by using the negative prefix argument, which can be typed inside the transient menus with `M--` (i.e., hold down the meta (alt) key and press `-`), or with `C-u -`.
+Restoring an option to its default value can be done by using the negative prefix argument, which can be typed inside the transient menus with `M--` (i.e., hold down the meta (alt) key and press `-`), or with `C-u -`.
 So for example, if you’re in the files menu (`C-c / o f`), you can set an output file with `o`, and you can unset the output file with `M-- o`.

 Options that can be repeated are displayed as lists of values.
 If you select such an option in a transient menu, you are asked for a value, which is then added to the list.
-To remove a single item from the list, type the relevant key preceded by the negative prefix argument `C-u -` (or `M--`).
+To remove a single item from the list, type the relevant key preceded by the negative prefix argument `M--` (or `C-u -`).
 You are then asked for an item to remove.
 The remaining items are retained.
 To remove all items from the list, press the key with two prefix arguments, i.e., `C-u C-u`.

-Some repeatable options, such as template variables and metadata items, are key-value pairs.
-When you set such an option, you are asked both a variable / metadata item and a value.
-Here, too, selecting the option adds another item to the list.
-You can delete single items in the same way, using `C-u -`.
-You’ll be asked for the key to remove.
-As above, deleting all items can be done with `C-u C-u`.
+Some repeatable options, such as template variables and metadata items, are key/value pairs.
+When you set such an option, you are asked both a key and a value.
+The key/value pair is then added to the list.
+If you provide a key that is already in the list, the new value replaces the old one.

 Some template variables do not need a value, they just need to be present.
-In order to set such a variable, use a numeric prefix argument, i.e., `M-1` or `C-u 1`.
-(The actual number is irrelevant.)
+In order to set such a variable, use a prefix argument `C-u`.
 You are then asked for the key, but you do not need to provide a value.
-This obviously also works for other options that take key-value pairs.
+This obviously also works for other options that take key/value pairs.

+The negative prefix argument `M--` or `C-u -` and the double universal argument `C-u C-u` work the same way for key/value lists as they do for normal lists: the former removes a single key/value pair, the latter clears the entire list.

 Many Pandoc options have file names as values.
 These are normally prompted for and stored as *relative* paths.
 File name completion is